Last Updated on August 30, 2023 by Angela Vaz

 - I donate or sell anything that I know I am not going to use.

-As a result, I’m able to focus more on the things that I love, like giving love and attention to my dogs, talking to my family and friends, learning the piano, writing, drawing, and creating.
+As a result, I can focus more on what I love, like giving love and attention to my dogs, talking to my family and friends, learning the piano, writing, drawing, and creating.

 Experiences give you more happiness than things.